-Dabbler by nature, risk-taker by profession, Bonnie Shiffler-Olsen’s poetry, essays, and photography are published in Dialogue: A Journal of Mormon Thought, HEX magazine, likewise folio, new bourgeois, Outlet, and Touchstones Journal.
-In January 2015 she co-founded Rock Canyon Poets with poet Trish Hopkinson, and the companion poetry journal Orogeny.
-Shiffler-Olsen writes about the mundane, the profane, and the sacred.
-During the ten years she single-parented two sons and two daughters, Shiffler-Olsen served as editor-in-chief for Touchstones and BYU-Idaho’s Scroll.
-Her professional credentials include journalist, contemporary dance artist, and founder/director of a non-profit ballet school for low-income children in southeast Idaho.
-In 2016, following 22 years as a perennial senior at three universities and 200 completed credit hours, Shiffler-Olsen will graduate with a BA in creative writing from Utah Valley University.
-She may or may not pursue an MFA.
-She lives with her children and Mark, a very patient philosopher husband in Provo, Utah.
-Web Site: https://provokabulary.wordpress.com/
+Bonnie Shiffler-Olsen’s poetry, essays, and photography are published in numerous journals and anthologies, including Crab Fat Magazine, SWIMM, Rust+Moth, Dialogue: A Journal of Mormon Thought, and Peculiar.
+In January 2015 they co-founded Rock Canyon Poets with poet Trish Hopkinson, and the companion poetry journal Orogeny.
+Shiffler-Olsen writes about the mundane, the profane, the sacred, and queer life.
+During the twenty years they single-parented three sons and a daughter, Shiffler-Olsen served as editor-in-chief for Touchstones and BYU-Idaho’s campus newspaper, Scroll.
+Their professional credentials include activist, journalist, contemporary dance artist, and founder/director of a non-profit ballet school for low-income children in southeast Idaho.

 Austin Beckstrom is a Graphic Designer and recently reformed eternal student.
 He is from California, Texas, and Utah in that order- and works to buck the stereotypes of each.
 He is married to the most talented and beautiful editor in the world, and has a son and a daughter who take after their mother.
 He loves writing, reading, games, poetry, wordplay, freethinking, and especially when one or more of them intersect.